hnezic/PSClasses/README.md

 - The generated constructor can be overridden by a custom constructor.
 - If overridden, the generated constructor is still available to be called from other constructors as a method with following name: **`<className>_gen_init`**.

-#### Example
+#### Example 1

 Let's look at the example above which creates **Person** class.
-The methods don't include custom constructors, but the generated constructor **init** is available right after class creation.
+The Person's methods don't include custom constructors.
+The generated constructor **init** is available after class creation.
 Its arguments correspond to instance variables:
 - $name
 - $age
 - $male

-We can create new objects immediately using the **init** constructor:
+We can create new objects using the **init** constructor:

 ```powershell
 $person = New "Person" { $self.init("John Smith", 23, $true) }